WilkAndy/moose/modules/porous_flow/doc/content/modules/porous_flow/design_doc.md

 ### Implementation of PorousFlow Materials

 - The input file contains a set of "start" Materials.
 These are special because they work for only *one* choice of Variables.
 Their purpose is to compute porepressure, temperature, saturation and mass fractions given the `Variables`.
-Most commonly, they simply take the `Variables` and store their values (nodal values for nodal Materials, quadpoint values for ordinary Materials) in the Material data structures at `_qp`, along with their (rather trivial) derivatives with repect to the `Variables`.
+Most commonly, because the `Variables` are indeed porepressure, temperature, etc, they simply take the `Variables` and store their values (nodal values for nodal Materials, quadpoint values for ordinary Materials) in the Material data structures at `_qp`, along with their (rather trivial) derivatives with repect to the `Variables`.
 A good example of this is [PorousFlowTemperature.md].
 Less trivial cases include [PorousFlow1PhaseP.md] which computes a saturation (and its derivatives) along with passing through the user-supplied porepressure.

 - The remaining Materials (relative permeability, fluid density, etc) assume that porepressure, etc, have been computed and recorded in Properties such as `PorousFlow_porepressure_nodal`.
 Derivatives with respect to the `Variables` are computed using the chain rule and the derivatives computed by the "start" Materials.